Wikenigma - an Encyclopedia of Unknowns Wikenigma - an Encyclopedia of the Unknown

 Minoxidil (currently sold under the brand names of Rogaine, Loniten, Lonolox, Noxidil, Pilomin, Reten and more than 100 others) is a widely used medication for the treatment of hair loss.

 It was originally developed (1950s) as an oral medication for stomach ulcers - for which it proved ineffective.
-During trials, it was discovered that the drug had a strong effect in lowering blood pressure, and was later approved as a treatment forhypertensionplugin-autotooltip__plain plugin-autotooltip_bigHypertension
+During trials, however, it was discovered that the drug had a strong effect in lowering blood pressure, and was later approved as a treatment for hypertensionplugin-autotooltip__plain plugin-autotooltip_bigHypertension

-During its use it was found to induce hypertrichosis (excessive hair growth) in many patients.
-It was subsequently adopted as as a hair growth stimulant in the form of external ointments.
+One of its side effects was to induce hypertrichosis (excessive hair growth) in many patients.
+Thus it was subsequently adopted as as a hair growth stimulant in the form of external ointments.
 Which is now its main medical use.

 In this respect, its mechanism of action is currently unknown.